 NCEES generates and administers the Fundamentals of Surveying Exam (SIT Exam).
 The exam is computer based, offered at testing centers around the nation, and offered year-round.
 For more information about the FS exam protocol, please visit NCEES.org.
 All applicants are required to register with NCEES and pay the exam fee before the Board can approve the individual to sit for the exam.
 Once the applicant has completed these activities, they will receive an email from NCEES inviting them to select an exam time and location.

-An applicant is allowed to take the SIT Exam three (3) times before they are required to wait for a period of one (1) year.
-After the waiting period passes the applicant has three more chances to pass the exam.
+An applicant is allowed to take the FS Exam as many times as needed to pass the exam.
 There is no limit to the amount of attempts an applicant has to pass the SIT Exam and become certified.

 Once you have passed the SIT Exam, you will be issued a certificate and will need to submit the RPLS Designation Form to the Board (the form below, along with your certificate, will be in the packet mailed to you).

 At the end of the eight year period if the certificate holder has not successfully completed registration but wishes to maintain the SIT certification, the Board will require written proof of completion of at least 32 hours of acceptable continuing education during the eight year period as set out in subsection (b) of this section.
-The certificate can then be renewed on a yearly basis.
-As a condition for renewal of a SIT certificate, the Board shall require a certificate holder to successfully complete eight hours of continuing professional education courses per year and compliance with Chapter 665 of this title (relating to Continuing Education).
+The certificate can then be renewed each 8 years.
+As a condition for renewal of a SIT certificate, the Board shall require a certificate holder to successfully complete 32 hours of continuing professional education courses per 8 years.

 A SIT certification is valid for eight (8) years.
-However, a SIT is permitted to extend their certification on a year-to-year basis.
+However, a SIT is permitted to extend their certification on a 8 year basis.
 In order to extend a SIT certification an individual must apply to be extended and have completed 32 hours of Board approved course work or Board approved continuing education credits.
-The requirement reduces to the completion of eight (8) hours for each subsequent year of extension.
-If an individual’s certification expires they will be required to reapply for and take the Fundamentals of Surveying Exam (SIT Exam) and restart the two year required internship with a designated RPLS.RPLS Designation Form SIT Renewal Form